sun-data/named-arrays/docs/index.rst

 Introduction
 ============

-`named-arrays` is an implementation of a
+:mod:`named_arrays` is an implementation of a
 `named tensor <https://nlp.seas.harvard.edu/NamedTensor>`_
-that includes first-class support for :class:`astropy.units.Quantity` along with many other useful features such as representations of scalars, vectors, and matrices.
+that includes first-class support for :class:`astropy.units.Quantity`.
+Named tensors allow the axes of an array to be referenced by name instead of by position, which allows for more readable code and better modularity.

+:mod:`named_arrays` does `not` extend the :mod:`numpy` API like :mod:`xarray`.
+Instead, it generalizes the :mod:`numpy` API to `only` use axis names instead of position.
+This means that terms such as `shape`, which referred to a :class:`tuple` of integers in the :mod:`numpy` API, is now a :class:`dict`, where the keys are the axis names and the values are the number of elements along that axis.
+This forces consumers of this library to stick to the named axes, and to not "cheat" by using positional indexing.

 API Reference
 =============